baranipek/email-sender/README.md

 ## How

-The huge csv file is read line by line because in case of reading all line in huge file makes you trouble,some says out of memory :) .After reading file the application sends object to to kafka topic which is divided 3 partition and  here is kafka-multi-threaded-consumption.
+The huge csv file is read line by line .After reading file line, the application sends object to to kafka topic which is divided 3 partition and  here is kafka-multi-threaded-consumption.
 Each listener waits 0.5 second and send to mock email service.Docker compose up kafka and zookeeper images and linked each other run dependently.
 In case of failure of the application kafka listener continues